Skip to content

 Strengths

-• Superior Accuracy: Achieves state-of-the-art mAP scores on standard benchmarks like the COCO dataset, outperforming many previous models.
+• Superior Accuracy: YOLOv9 achieves state-of-the-art mAP scores on benchmarks like the COCO dataset, consistently outperforming predecessors in detection precision.

-• High Efficiency: The GELAN architecture ensures excellent performance with fewer parameters and FLOPs compared to competitors, making it suitable for deployment on edge AI devices.
+• Computational Efficiency: The GELAN architecture ensures that the model delivers top-tier performance without the heavy computational cost usually associated with high-accuracy models, making it suitable for edge AI applications.

 Weaknesses